 The dead hand of such writing can carry on for ten or twenty or thirty pages of single spaced, small font characters.
 You can imagine how it sounds when you have to listen for an hour or two or three.

-Parenthetically, there is no question but that much of this writing is backed by extensive and detailed research, in Chinese and western sources.
+Parenthetically, there is no question but that much of this writing is backed by extensive and detailed research in Chinese and western sources when the speech is delivered by a sufficiently high level official.
 Study is always a part of performative writing.
 No doubt Mr. Jiang could carry on a discussion of the philosophy of western or American law that would surprise some American legal scholars.

 Qiushi (Seeking Truth).
 Publication of the Chinese Communist Party Central Committee, online in English at http://english.qstheory.cn/

 But this “Mao-speak” is not a new concept within China.
 Barme notes that Confucius used particular individuals as character-models to either praise or censure political acts in moral terms in his comments on the state of Lu in the Spring and Autumn Annals.
 Confucius particularly called out for criticism those individuals – we might call them sophists – who could argue any side of a position.
 “Rectification of names” was about calling things by their proper name.

 Barme’s comments on New China Newspeak remind us of Orwell, of course, in 1984 –